sourcegraph/handbook/content/departments/product-engineering/engineering/enablement/content-platform/index.md

 - _Overview:_ We conduct a bi-weekly [retrospective](../../../../../company-info-and-process/communication/retrospectives.md) to celebrate wins and share feedback.
 - _Goal:_ To ensure we improve as a team to become more efficient and effective.
 - _When:_ Every second Thursday at 21:00 UTC.

+### Engaging with Other Teams

+- See [this section](#requests) for making a request to the content platform team.
+- Fabiana Castellanos of the [demand generation](../../../marketing/demand-gen/index.md) serves as the project manager for marketing web requests, and acts as the primary point of contact between the Content Platform team and Marketing.